MementoMori15x6/15x6-sim/manuscript/07-Chapter07_DRAFT_the_hegemon_test_usa_vs_prc.md

 #### 7.7 Banked Shock 1: De-Dollarization Delta

-The USD's global reserve status has functioned as the USA's primary secondary entropy sink since 1971, exporting domestic inflation, debt monetization, and administrative parasitism to the global lattice.
+The USD's global reserve status has acted as the USA's primary secondary entropy sink since 1971, exporting domestic inflation, debt monetization, and administrative parasitism to the global lattice.
 Rapid de-dollarization — multi-currency baskets, BRICS alternatives, geopolitical backlash — removes this buffer.

 Simulation shows X collapsing from +0.50 to -0.25 (metabolic stagnation), Y rising to +0.68 (internal suppression pressure), and Rule-13 parasitism surging from 10.0% to 71.5%.
 The system shifts from Stressed Mutualism to Boundary Saturation, with remaining longevity compressed by ~50 years (80–140 → 30–80 yrs).

 Interpretation: Without the global sink, soft drift accelerates into visible, self-reinforcing capture — the system rigidifies faster than baseline resilience would suggest, underscoring thermodynamic dependence on external entropy export.
-... remaining longevity compressed by ~50 years (80–140 → 30–80 yrs; high-probability dissolution range, mirroring the VOC's final 30-year jagged descent after Rule-13 fracture, cf. Chapter 05).

 #### 7.8 Banked Shock 2: PRC – Rigidity Penalty Activation